 What's New at CLC?

 Melanie Robertson was born and raised in Cambridge.
-In 2013, as part of the Ontario Works Program, Melanie was looking for somewhere local to complete a volunteer placement.
-The Employment Resource Centre suggested Community Living Cambridge and she has been volunteering with us ever since.
-Giving of your time on a regular consistent basis takes […]Read on about Meet Melanie
+In 2013, while looking for somewhere to volunteer, she contacted Community Living Cambridge.
+She has been volunteering with the Agency ever since.
+Giving of your time on a regular consistent basis takes commitment and dedication.
+Melanie has just that.
+She volunteers once a week and has done […]Read on about Meet Melanie

 AMJ Campbell – Who’s Who of Community